4 Tips For A More Professional Design

 I'll start by saying I swear I'm not a "design snob!"
 Haha!

 That being said though, there are a few important things I tend to notice most frequently in other people's designs that will either give me better faith in their knowledge of design, ...or not.

 A lack of attention to these 4 details in any given design will help me decide what caliber of designer I'm looking at.
 Are they self-taught with good instincts?
 Are they a trained or college educated designer?
 Are they a trained designer or a self-taught with bad design instincts?
 These can be important factors in deciding:

-- from a designer's perspective, who to take advice from
+from a designer's perspective: who to get advice from

 Here's that list!
 It's super short!
-These are the top 4 things to check as you go along, or before you wrap up your design, because it will leave a better impression on other designer's and help create consistency in your designs.
+These are the top 4 things to check as you design or before you wrap up your design, because it will leave a better impression on other designer's and your client, and help create better consistency.